 Conference on Nordic Future of Work

 The Nordic labour models are faced with major transformations such as digitalisation and technological advances, new forms of employment and new labour market agents.
 These developments pose opportunities and challenges for the world of work in the Nordic region and make new demands on existing structures, such as labour law and occupational health and safety.
-In that regard, the Danish Ministry of Employment is hosting a conference on Nordic Future of Work in Copenhagen on the 26th of November 2020 under the auspices of the Danish chairmanship of the Nordic Council of Ministers.
+In that regard, the Danish Ministry of Employment is hosting a conference on Nordic Future of Work in Copenhagen 26 November 2020 under the auspices of the Danish chairmanship of the Nordic Council of Ministers.

 At the conference, the FAFO Institute for Labour and Social Research will present the final conclusions from the Nordic research project The Future of Work: Opportunities and challenges for the Nordic models.
 In this collaborative project, funded by The Nordic Council of Ministers, researchers study how the ongoing transformations of production and labour markets associated with, amongst other, digitalisation, demographic change and new forms of employment will influence the future of work in the Nordic countries.
 The project is conducted by a team of more than 30 Nordic scholars from universities and research institutes in the Nordic region and will be completed by a synthesis report.

 Please note that you will need an invitation from the Danish Ministry of Employment to participate in the conference.